jackwadden/VASim/README.md

 ## Installation

-VASim is designed to run on Ubuntu Linux with GCC 4.9+, but can be compiled on other platforms.
+VASim is designed to run on 64-bit machines GCC 4.9+.
+Users have successfully compiled on 32-bit platforms but these builds are not officially supported.
 Below are the commands used to install on all tested platforms.

 ### Ubuntu Linux (14.04/16.04 with g++ 4.9+)
 ```bash